Rongo19/odoo_hackathon/README.md

 # odoo_hackathon
-Rohan gorde. rohangorde0505@gmail.com \n
+Rohan gorde. rohangorde0505@gmail.com /n
-Aditya Fase. faseaditya768@gmail.com \n problem statement : Develop ReWear, a web-based platform that enables users to exchange unused clothing through direct swaps or a point-based redemption system.
+Aditya Fase. faseaditya768@gmail.com /n problem statement : Develop ReWear, a web-based platform that enables users to exchange unused clothing through direct swaps or a point-based redemption system.
 The goal is to promote sustainable fashion and reduce textile waste by encouraging users to reuse wearable garments instead of